 Here are some things to do on Colorado’s Eastern Plains, in no particular order:

-Located about 110 miles northeast of Denver lies the Pawnee Buttes Trail, located within the Pawnee National Grassland.
-An iconic Colorado landmark often seen in pictures but not often seen in person, sits as a stoic reminder of how this earth is ever changing.
+Spanning 193,060 acres, Pawnee National Grasslands is tucked away east of Greeley in Northeast Colorado.
+One of the most popular things to do is the Pawnee Buttes Trail, located about 110 miles northeast of Denver.
+This iconic Colorado landmark is often seen in pictures but not often seen in person and sits as a stoic reminder of how this earth is ever-changing.

-While the trek out here might seem like you are being led to the middle of nowhere – you are – but there is a distinctive piece of the Colorado landscape that sits in the shadows of the Rockies that is waiting to be explored.
+While the trek out here might seem like you are being led to the middle of nowhere – you are – there is a distinctive piece of the Colorado landscape that sits in the shadows of the Rockies that is waiting to be explored.
+If you’re up for a longer hike, then continue on the Pawnee Pioneer Trails.

-The M12 studio is group of artists, researchers and writers based in Colorado.
+The M12 studio is a group of artists, researchers, and writers based in Colorado.
 They are known for their projects that explore the aesthetics of rural culture and landscapes.

 The Last Chance Module Array is an eight-piece wooden structure, perched high on the plains of Colorado.
 It is best seen early in the morning with the rising sun casting a beautiful glow across the wooden framework.